-- A. That Council's delegate, under delegated authority and in accordance with the Planning Act 2016, approves the development application for a Material Change of Use Development Permit for Tourist Park (Extension) at 1780-1820 Bribie Island Road, Sandstone Point QLD 4511 described as Lot 6 SP 281368, subject to the Assessment Manager Conditions outlined in the Attachment below, and the applicant be advised accordingly. - B. That an Infrastructure Charges Notice for the development application be provided to the applicant and included as part of the Decision package. - C. That all external Referral Agencies for the development application be provided with a copy of Council's Decision package. - D. That the Council Assessment Report for this application be published to the website as required by section 63 (4) of the Planning Act 2016. - E. That the following information be included in the Decision Notice (Approval)
+- A. That Council's delegate, under delegated authority and in accordance with the Planning Act 2016, approves the development application for a Material Change of Use Development Permit for Tourist Park (Extension) at 1780-1820 Bribie Island Road, Sandstone Point QLD 4511 described as Lot 6 SP 281368, subject to the Assessment Manager Conditions outlined in the Attachment below, and the applicant be advised accordingly. - B. That an Infrastructure Charges Notice for the development application be provided to the applicant and included as part of the Decision package. - C. That all external Referral Agencies for the development application be provided with a copy of Council's Decision package. - D. That the Council Assessment Report for this application be published to the website as required by section 63 (4) of the Planning Act 2016.

-Details to Insert Application Details MBRC Planning Scheme (Version 3) Application Type Development Permit for Material Change of Use for Tourist Park (Extension) Other Necessary Permits Building Works - Development Permit (Building Act) Currency Period of Approval Material Change of Use - 6 years Section 64(5) Deemed Approval Not applicable Variation Approval Not applicable Assessment Benchmarks Other Relevant Assessment Matters Not applicable.
+Details to Insert Application Details MBRC Planning Scheme (Version 3) Application Type Development Permit for Material Change of Use for Tourist Park (Extension) Other Necessary Permits Building Works - Development Permit (Building Act) Currency Period of Approval Material Change of Use - 6 years Section 64(5) Deemed Approval Not applicable Variation Approval Not applicable Assessment Benchmarks State Planning Policy State Planning Policy 2017, Part E Regional Plan South East Queensland Regional Plan 2017 (ShapingSEQ) Schedule 10 of the Regulation Part 16: Development outside SEQ Urban Footprint - Schedule 10 Part 16 of the Planning Regulation 2017 South East Queensland Regional Plan 2017 MBRC Planning Scheme (Version 3) Rural Zone code General Residential - Next Generation precinct code Residential Uses code Other Relevant Assessment Matters Not applicable.